x676f64/secureum-mind_map/content/7. Audit Findings 101/`swapExactTokensForETH` checks the wrong return value.md

 # 7 - [`swapExactTokensForETH` checks the wrong return value](./`swapExactTokensForETH`%20checks%20the%20wrong%20return%20value.md)

- Instead of checking that the amount of tokens received from a swap is greater than the minimum amount expected from this swap, it calculates the difference between the initial receiver’s balance and the balance of the router
+`swapExactTokensForETH` checks the wrong return value Instead of checking that the amount of tokens received from a swap is greater than the minimum amount expected from this swap, it calculates the difference between the initial receiver’s balance and the balance of the router

+1. Recommendation: Check the intended values
+2. Major severity finding from [Consensys Diligence Audit of DAOfi](https://consensys.net/diligence/audits/2021/02/daofi/#the-swapexacttokensforeth-checks-the-wrong-return-value)

 ___